enkidevs/curriculum/JavaScript/Ecmascript 2015/promises/chaining-promises.md

   - advanced

-tags:

-  - promises

-  - es6

-  - new

 type: normal

 inAlgoPool: false

-category: feature
+category: must-know

 links:

 ---
 ## Content

+Promises advantages really become apparent when you start working with more complex flows and multiple promises.

-Promises help make sequential asynchronous operations more approachable by allowing us to write the code as if they were synchronous actions.
-To perform multiple synchronous actions, you can chain promises together using the **then** method:
+We can chain promises together using the **then** function:

 ```
 var p =
 new Promise(function(resolve, reject){
   setTimeout(function(){resolve("enki")},
   2000);
 })
 .then(function(result){

- console.log(result, " then 1");
+ console.log("then 1");
- return result + " is";
 })
 .then(function(result){
- console.log(result, " then 2");
+ console.log("then 2");
- return result + " cool"
 })
 .then(function(result){
- console.log(result);
+ console.log("finished");
 });

-//enki then 1
+//then 1
-//enki is then 2
+//then 2
-//enki is cool
+//finished
 ```

+---